rcushen/rcushen.github.io/_posts/2018-07-13-speed-dating-and-revealed-preferences.md

 title: "Speed Dating and Revealed Preferences"
 date: 2018-07-13 12:00 +1000
 categories: economics
+excerpt: The classification technique of logistic regression is introduced, alongside a discussion of revealed preferences.
+This is done using a dataset on speed dating, generated experimentally as part of a paper by two professors at Columbia University.
 ---

-*In this post, the classification technique of logistic regression is explored, alongside a discussion of revealed preferences.
+*In this post, the classification technique of logistic regression is introduced, alongside a discussion of revealed preferences.
 This is done using a dataset on speed dating, generated experimentally as part of a paper by two professors at Columbia University.*

 # Introduction